gvwilson/thirdbit/src/fiction/darker-web/index.md

 but is unable to prevent himself from feeling like *he* has somehow been called onto the carpet.
 "It isn't foolishness, Wingate.
 You've seen the report from Finance.
-The Pabodie Foundation has signaled that they can't make another donation, and those new colleagues of yours aren't bringing in enough grants to cover their own costs, much less our baseline."
+The Pabodie Foundation has signalled that they can't make another donation, and those new colleagues of yours aren't bringing in enough grants to cover their own costs, much less our baseline."